TheBrunoCA/GDQuery/README.md

 1. Install the plugin from the Godot Asset Library or by copying the `addons/gdquery` folder into your project's root.
 2. Enable the plugin in `Project -> Project Settings -> Plugins`.
 This will add the `GDQuery` autoload singleton.
 3.  **This plugin requires the .NET version of Godot.**
+    *   Compatible with Godot 4.5 and 4.6 dev.
 4. You must add the appropriate ADO.NET database provider to your C# project.
 For example, to use SQLite, add the `Microsoft.Data.Sqlite` NuGet package.

 ### Basic Usage